nileshkarve/centralized-swagger/README.md

 # centralized-swagger
-A centralized swagger for documenting all micro services
+A centralized swagger for documenting any number of services